michaelshiloh/fritzingAndOthermill/README.md

 scrap of board) select "Placement" and move the board to where you want.
 Always leave at least .1" between the bracket and your traces by placment adjustment.

+1. Press the "Loading" button to move the platform to the front of the machine

+1. Clean the platform carefully of any dust or other debris, especially in the corners of the bracket

+1. Apply double sided tape to your blank PCB.
+You should cover most of the PCB.

+1. Carefully align the blank PCB to the one cornner of the bracket and press it firmly in place.

+1. Make sure your blank PCB is stuck down really well.

 #### Milling Tools